sieon/leanstrap/bootstrap4/docs/components/collapse.md

 - `.collapse` hides the content
 - `.collapse.show` shows the content
-- `.collapsing` is added when the transition starts, and removed when it finishes
+- `.collapsing` is added when the transition leans, and removed when it finishes

 These classes can be found in `_transitions.scss`.